Frequently Asked Questions

 times and costs should be directed there.
 Contact the UGA Testing Center online or by calling 706-542-3183 to schedule an appointment.
 The ETS Proficiency

 Profile may be taken a maximum of twice per major application cycle.
-Sample questions
+The ETS website

 - What scores should I have achieved on the ACT/SAT or aim for on the ETS Proficiency